Nicaragua national football team

-The Nicaragua national football team (Selección de fútbol de Nicaragua) represents Nicaragua in men's international football and is controlled by the Federación Nicaragüense de Fútbol (Nicaraguan Football Federation).
-Nicaragua achieved their first qualification into a major international competition in 2009, as they qualified for the 2009 Gold Cup as the last entrant from Central America, after a 2–0 victory against Guatemala in the fifth place match in the 2009 Nations Cup.
-However, the team has never qualified for the FIFA World Cup.
+The Nicaragua national football team (Selección de fútbol de Nicaragua) represents Nicaragua in men's international football, which is governed by the Federación Nicaragüense de Fútbol (Nicaraguan Football Federation) founded in 1931.
+It has been an affiliate member of FIFA since 1950 and a founding affiliate member of CONCACAF since 1961.
+Regionally, it is an affiliate member of UNCAF in the Central American Zone.

-Due to American influence throughout the country's history, baseball has more of a following as both a pursuit and spectator event in Nicaragua than football.
+Nicaragua has never qualified for the FIFA World Cup, but has participated five times in CONCACAF's premier continental competition, finishing sixth place in the 1967 CONCACAF Championship.
+It has participated three times in League B and once in League A of the CONCACAF Nations League.

+Regionally, the team finished in third place in the CCCF Championship in 1957, and also finished in fifth place three times in the Copa Centroamericana.

+Nicaragua's first appearance in international competition was in the 1941 CCCF Championship.
+Their first appearance in World Cup qualifiers was in the 1994 CONCACAF qualification.

 History

 Nicaragua traveled to El Salvador for their first ever international, losing 9–0 to the hosts on 1 May 1929.
 They did not play another match for over twelve years, until the qualifying group for the 1941 CCCF Championship in Costa Rica.
 They lost all 4 games: 7–2 to the hosts Costa Rica on 10 May, 8–0 to El Salvador on 13 May, 9–1 to the Netherlands Antilles on 15 May and 5–2 to Panama on 18 May.
 Therefore, Nicaragua finished bottom of the group and did not make the final group.